 Over the years, Iran has become an increasingly popular destination for visitors eager to discover a land full of beauties.
-There are so many reasons to explore Iran and so many different attractions to seduce all types of travelers.
+There are so many reasons to explore Iran and so many different attractions to seduce all types of travellers.
 Stunning mosques and palaces for architecture lovers, ancient sites such as Persepolis for those who want to wander through time, holy shrines, Sufi monasteries, Armenian churches for those who seek beauty in spirituality, lush green forests and massive rock formations in the desert for nature adventurers, etc.

 Of course, like all countries in the world, visiting Iran requires in most cases applying for a visa.
 However, to facilitate the arrival of new visitors, regulations have been softened, establishing, for instance, Visa on Arrival (VoA) for 80 countries.

-Moreover, some nationalities can enter Iran without visa.
+Moreover, some nationalities can enter Iran without a visa.
 Are you concerned by this exemption and what do you have to do if it's the case?
 Read the following article, to find it out.